wmorgan/dcos-docs/1.8/usage/jobs/index.md

 When you create your job, you can specify:

 * The amount of CPU your job will consume.
 * The amount of memory youd job will consume.
 * The disk space your job will consume.

-* The schedule for your job, in chron format.
+* The schedule for your job, in cron format.
 You can also set the time zone and starting deadline.
 * An arbitrary number of labels to attach to your job.
 * Permissions for your job.